code-to-go/safepool.lib/DESIGN.md

 ## Domain
 A domain identifies the users who can share specific data.
 Each user in a domain is identified by its private/public key.
-Domains have a hierarchical structure similar to Internet domains (e.g. public.weshare.zone).
+Domains have a hierarchical structure similar to Internet domains (e.g. public.safepool.zone).
 In the future this hierarchy may be used for shared access

 ## Lineage